AndreaGuarracino/ReferenceGraphPangenomeDataAnalysisHackathon2023/README.md

 <details>
   <summary>Click me for the answer</summary>

 chr20 is approximately 64-66 Mbp long in reference genomes.
-There is no right value because it always depends on how much genetic variability we want to represent in the graph.
+There is no right graph length because it always depends on how much genetic variability we want to represent in the graph.
-Lower `-s` and `-p` values will tend to represent more homologies, getting shorter, but more complex, graphs.
+Lower `-s` and `-p` values will tend to represent more homologies, leading to shorter, but more complex, graphs.
 </details>

 Take a look at the PNG files in the `pggb.chr20` folder.
 Is the layout of the graph roughly linear?
+Please note that when pangenome graphs are linear, the `*.draw multiqc.png` files may be difficult to view with the default image viewer.
+In these cases, you can view them with alternative software such as [GIMP](https://www.gimp.org/).

 Generate another `odgi viz` visualization with